-1. The Obligor is prohibited from the production, assignment, lease, import, or offering for the assignment or lease (including displaying for the purpose of assignment or lease) of each product specified in the List of Products attached hereto.

-2. The Obligor must release the possession of each of the products specified in the List of Products attached hereto and deliver them to the court execution officer.
+- 1. The Obligor is prohibited from the production, assignment, lease, import, or offering for the assignment or lease (including displaying for the purpose of assignment or lease) of each product specified in 1 and 2 of the List of Products attached hereto. - 2.
+The Obligor must release the possession of each of the products specified in 1 and 2 of the List of Products attached hereto and deliver them to the court execution officer.